(CNN)Here's a look at the life of Emperor Akihito of Japan.

 Marriage: Michiko Shoda (April 10, 1959-present)

-Children: Nori no miya Sayako Naishinnô, Princess Sayako (April 8, 1969) (aka Princess Nori); Akishino no miya Fumihito Shinnô, Prince Akishino (November 30, 1965); Hiro no miya Naruhito Shinnô, Crown Prince Naruhito (February 23, 1960)
+Children: Nori no miya Sayako Naishinnô, Princess Sayako (aka Princess Nori); Akishino no miya Fumihito Shinnô, Prince Akishino; Hiro no miya Naruhito Shinnô, Crown Prince Naruhito

-Other Facts The Chrysanthemum Throne is the oldest hereditary monarchy in the world.
-Records show the imperial line to be an unbroken one for fourteen centuries.
+The Chrysanthemum Throne is the oldest hereditary monarchy in the world.
+Records show the imperial line to be unbroken for fourteen centuries.
 Akihito is the 125th Emperor of Japan, a direct descendant of Japan's first emperor Jimmu, circa 660 BC.

 He is the world's only monarch with the title Emperor.

 Akihito is the fifth child and first son of Emperor Hirohito and Empress Nagako.
-Akihito means shining pinnacle of virtue, Tsugunomiya means prince of the august succession and enlightened benevolence means.
+Akihito means shining pinnacle of virtue, and Tsugunomiya means prince of the august succession and enlightened benevolence.

 He is the first Japanese crown prince to marry a commoner.

-2,500 dignitaries from 158 countries attended the Sokui-no-Rei enthronement ceremony.
+2,500 dignitaries from 158 countries attended the Sokui-no-Rei enthronement ceremony in 1990.
 The ceremony lasted about 30 minutes and the event cost the Japanese people about $80 million (Y10 billion).

 1950 - The Imperial Household Agency begins compiling a list of suitable candidates for marriage.
 By 1958 the list has about 800 names.